mnelson4/yet-another-related-posts-plugin/readme.txt

 New in version 3.0, YARPP allows the advanced user with knowledge of PHP to customize the display of related posts using a templating mechanism.
 More information is available [in this tutorial](http://mitcho.com/blog/projects/yarpp-3-templates/).

-= Manual installation =

-For advanced users with knowledge of PHP, there is also an [advanced manual installation option](http://mitcho.com/code/yarpp/manual-installation/).

 == Frequently Asked Questions ==

 If your question isn't here, ask your own question at [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin?forum_id=10#postform). *Please do not email or tweet with questions.*